tralsto/credit-risk-classification/credit-risk-analysis-report.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
 --------------------------------------------------------------------------------------------------------
-The purpose of this analysis is for the code to run through the data of loans and predict whether or not certain loans would be categorized as a (0) "healthy loan" or a (1) "high-risk loan".
+The purpose of this analysis is to create a model to predict a borrowers' creditworthiness for a loan.
+The model will to run through the data of loans and predict whether or not certain loans would be categorized as a (0) "healthy loan" or a (1) "high-risk loan".
 Our target values are (0) "healthy loan" and (1) "high-risk loan".
 The value shown with 'value_counts' are 75036 (0) "healthy" loans and 2500 "high-risk" loans.

 For this Challenge I performed these steps to result in the desired results:
   1. Split the Data into Training and Testing Sets